 B 1: United Way Responsibilities

 - Pledge and donor-directed contribution processing.
-(Refer to page 3; B 3).
+(Refer to B 3).

 - Contribution fulfillment tracking/recordkeeping.

-- Compliance with IRS-required tax receipting for charitable deduction, regardless of whether a donor designates all or part of his/her pledge through the Donor-Directed Contribution Program.
+- Compliance with IRS-required tax receipting for charitable deduction, regardless of whether a donor designates all or part of their pledge through the Donor-Directed Contribution Program.

-- Remit distributions to the donor-identified organization.
-(Refer to B 2 below and continued on page 3).
+- Remit payments to the donor-designated organization.
+(Refer to B 2).

 B 2: United Way Practices

-- Distributions of donor-directed contributions over $250 to eligible organizations on a monthly schedule for all pledges fulfilled from donors (Please note: The final donor choice payout will include any amount not yet paid, regardless of the $250 minimum per payment).
+- Distribution of donor-directed contributions over $250 to eligible organizations on a regular schedule for all pledges fulfilled from donors.

 - The amount an eligible organization receives is reduced by an adjustment for non-payments (unfulfilled pledges) from donors and by United Way's administrative fee.
-(Refer to B 3 below).
+(Refer to B 3).

 B 3: United Way Fees for Services